jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - He sees not iniquity in Jacob, and He perceives not _amal_ ("trouble" or "toil") in Israel (23:21)

-This implies that "Jacob" does experience "trouble" and "toil" (amal), though these do not result in his guilt in the eyes of G‑d.
+This implies that "Jacob" does experience "trouble" and "toil" (_amal_), though these do not result in his guilt in the eyes of G‑d.
 "Israel" on the other hand, enjoys an existence devoid not only of guilt but also of struggle.

 "Jacob" and "Israel" are the two names by which the third Patriarch was called and, by extension, two names for the Jewish people.
 Each represents a different period in the life of the Patriarch and a different dimension of the life of the people.

-Jacob was born grasping the heel of his elder twin, Esau; thus he was named "Jacob" (Yaakov, in the Hebrew), which means "at the heel" (Genesis 25:26).
+Jacob was born grasping the heel of his elder twin, Esau; thus he was named "Jacob" (_Yaakov_, in the Hebrew), which means "at the heel" (Genesis 25:26).
 Years later, when Jacob disguised himself as Esau to receive the blessings that Isaac intended to give the elder brother, Esau proclaimed: "No wonder he is called Jacob ('cunning')!
 Twice he has deceived me (ibid., 27:36).

 "Jacob" is the Jew still in the thick of the battle of life — a battle in which he is often "at the heel," dealing with the lowlier aspects of his own personality and of his environment.
-It is also a battle which he must wage with furtiveness and stealth (the second meaning of "Jacob"), for he is in enemy territory and must disguise his true intentions in order to outmaneuver those who attempt to ensnare him.
+It is also a battle which he must wage with furtiveness and stealth (the second meaning of "Jacob"), for he is in enemy territory and must disguise his true intentions in order to outmanoeuvre those who attempt to ensnare him.

-Threatened by a hostile world, plagued by his own shortcomings and negative inclinations, "Jacob" is defined by the axiomatic condition of man — that "man is born to toil" (Job 5:7) and that human life is an obstacle course of challenges to ones integrity.
+<mark>Threatened by a hostile world, plagued by his own shortcomings and negative inclinations, "Jacob" is defined by the axiomatic condition of man — that "man is born to toil" (Job 5:7) and that human life is an obstacle course of challenges to ones integrity.</mark>

-In contrast, Israel ("divine master") is the name given to Jacob when he "struggled with the Divine and with men, and prevailed" (Genesis 32:29).
-"Israel" describes the Jew who has prevailed over his own humanity, cultivating the intrinsic perfection of his soul to the extent that he is immune to all challenges and temptations; who has prevailed over the divine decree that "man is born to toil," achieving a tranquil existence amidst the turbulence of life.
+<mark>In contrast, Israel ("divine master") is the name given to Jacob when he "struggled with the Divine and with men, and prevailed" (Genesis 32:29).
+"Israel" describes the Jew who has prevailed over his own humanity, cultivating the intrinsic perfection of his soul to the extent that he is immune to all challenges and temptations; who has prevailed over the divine decree that "man is born to toil," achieving a tranquil existence amidst the turbulence of life.<mark>

 The Jewish people include both "Jacobs" and "Israels", and the life of every individual Jew has its "Jacob" periods and its "Israel" moments.
 For "there are two types of pleasure before G‑d.
 The first is from the complete abnegation of evil and its transformation from bitterness to sweetness and from darkness to light by the tzaddikim.
-The second [pleasure] is when evil is repelled while it is still at its strongest and mightiest... through the initiative of the 'intermediate man" (beinoni)... as in the analogy of physical food, in which there are two types of delicacies that give pleasure: the first being the pleasure derived from sweet and pleasant foods; and the second, from sharp and sour foods, which are spiced and prepared in such a way that they become delicacies that revive the soul" (Tanya ch.
+The second [pleasure] is when evil is repelled while it is still at its strongest and mightiest... through the initiative of the 'intermediate man" (_beinoni_)... as in the analogy of physical food, in which there are two types of delicacies that give pleasure: the first being the pleasure derived from sweet and pleasant foods; and the second, from sharp and sour foods, which are spiced and prepared in such a way that they become delicacies that revive the soul" (Tanya ch.
 27).

 (From the teachings of Rabbi Schneur Zalman of Liadi)

 ---

-- I called you to curse my enemies, and, behold, you have blessed them altogether (24:10) -
+- I called you to curse my enemies, and, behold, you have blessed them altogether (24:10)

 The Talmud forbids to name one's child after a wicked person, quoting the verse (Proverbs 10:7), "The name of the wicked shall rot."
 Yet an entire section of Torah is named after Balak, King of Moab, to whom the Midrash accords the title "who hated [the Jewish people] most of all their enemies."

-For Balak is the Parshah of the future, where evil is transformed to good and curses emerge as blessings.
+<mark>For Balak is the Parshah of the future, where evil is transformed to good and curses emerge as blessings.
 It is in Balak that the most beautiful verses describing the uniqueness of Israel and the speciality of their relationship with the Almighty issue from the vile mouth of Balaam, summoned by Balak to curse the Jewish people.
-And it is in Balak that the most explicit reference to the era of Moshiach in the Five Books of Moses is found, in the form of a prophecy by the selfsame Balaam.
+And it is in Balak that the most explicit reference to the era of _Moshiach_ in the Five Books of Moses is found, in the form of a prophecy by the selfsame Balaam.</mark>

-In the Parshah of Balak we enter a Moshiach-like world---a world of "the greater wisdom that comes from folly, and the greater light that comes from darkness" (Ecclesiastes 2:13).
+<mark>In the Parshah of Balak we enter a _Moshiach_-like world---a world of "the greater wisdom that comes from folly, and the greater light that comes from darkness" (Ecclesiastes 2:13).</mark>

 (The Lubavitcher Rebbe)

+**N**: I am not sure where the reference to the _Mashiach_ is?{.note}

 ---